 The concept of making offerings to spirit allies, whether they are gods or from among the fairies, is as old as the humankind itself.
 However, for some, making offerings to spirit entities seems out of place, awkward, pointless, and even foolish.
 Is this really so?
 Does the modern person truly hold the monopoly on truth in deciding, based solely on “logical” understanding, that the practice of making offerings has run its historical course?
 If the answer is yes, the discussion might stop here.
-But what if the answer is no?
+If the answer is no, then let's explore farther.

 Our earliest ancestors understood that the fate of human communities was, to its largest extent, at the mercy of forces controlling the environment.
 Land fertility or infertility, clement or inclement weather, presence or absence of game and that bit of hunters’ luck, meant either life or death.
-Aside from skill and astuteness, humans needed the assistance of those powers from outside their direct control to ensure survival.
+Aside from skill and astuteness humans needed the assistance of those powers beyond their direct control to ensure survival.
+Propitiatory action took on diferent forms.
 Extreme situations called for extreme forms of exchange, which often times meant a life-for-a-life.
-Sacrificial offerings were thus means to bargain, appease, propitiate, and express gratitude.
+Sacrificial offerings, animal or humans, were thus means to bargain, appease, and sometimes express gratitude for a request met with favor.

-The other part of the answer to the question about what offering were/are, comes from studying the evolution of beliefs and understanding of the relationships humans had with nature and other governing forces.
-The analysis of these lead to the understanding of how human sacrifices have been gradually abandoned, and how even animal sacrifices have become relatively rare[1] .
-Offerings of food have supplemented and in many cases replaced animal offerings for both economical and ethical reasons.
+What was offered changed over time.
+Offerings followed the evolution of beliefs and relationships people had with nature and other forces governing aspects of human life.
+Human sacrifices were gradually abandoned but animal sacrifices persisted.[1] .
+Offerings of food have supplemented and in many cases replaced animal offerings for both economical and, later on, ethical reasons.

-Stories tell about denizens of the Otherworld asking for their share, and human communities having no other choice but to comply.
-For example, An Dagda, god and king of fairies in Ireland, asks the human kings for a tribute of dairy and grains.
-Findings at Ard Mhacha in Northern Ireland show that offerings had a sacrificial character.
-People gave portions of highly valuable resources, and from later texts we learn that sacrificial items were of premium quality: best animals, best dairy, best grains and/or baked good, votive items, etc. In modern times, the custom of making offerings is encountered across various religions in conjunction with honoring the ancestors[2].
-Pagans, usually[3], offer or sacrifice to the deities and spirit allies to whom they feel connected.
+Stories tell about denizens of the Otherworld asking for their share and human communities having no other choice but to comply.
+For example, An Dagda, god and king of fairies in Ireland, asked the human kings for a tribute of dairy and grains in exchange for fertility of land and cattle.
+People gave away portions of highly valuable resources, and from later texts we learn that sacrificial items were of premium quality: best animals, best dairy, best grains and/or baked good, votive items, etc. Findings at Ard Mhacha in Northern Ireland show that offerings made at that site included various animals like horses, dogs and even a monkey.
+In modern times, the custom of making offerings is encountered across various religions in conjunction with honoring the ancestors [2].
+Pagans, usually [3] offer or sacrifice to the deities and spirit allies to whom they feel connected.

-Many among fairies are powerful entities who can and do intervene in people’s lives.
-Some among fairies are in many ways similar to people, with the added bonus of magical abilities.
-Some others, the Liminal Powers[6], are decisively more akin to gods, and connect to various aspects of nature.
-Big, powerful, and autonomous: do they really depend on the bit of food a human can offer?
-The answer is a multilayered one.
+Fairies are powerful entities who can and do intervene in people’s lives.
+Some among fairies are in many ways similar to humans, with the added bonus of magical abilities.
+Some others, the Liminal Powers [6], are decisively more akin to gods, and connect to various aspects of nature.

-Firstly, they only take the vital substance from offerings, not the actual bulk of food.
-In making sacrifices on their temples’ altars, the priests of ancient Greece explained that the gods feast on the aroma, while the gathering of people feats on the flesh of the sacrificed animals.
-We, people, give out the energy coming from food offerings in exchange for help, which are all forms of energy.
-People may offer something to express gratitude for the partnership, or for the sheer joy of having those spirit allies as part of one’s life.
+Firstly, it is believed that fairies, like gods, only take the vital substance from offerings, not the actual bulk of food.
+In making sacrifices on their temple altars, the priests of ancient Greece explained that the gods feast on the aroma while the gathering of people feats on the flesh of the sacrificed animals.
+According to this perspective the community provides the animal that in the process of being cooked releases the energy in form of the arome that gods feast upon.
+This is offered in exchange for help to be received or as gratitude for help already received.
+Offerings could also be made as an act of devotion, for the sheer joy of having those spirit allies as part of one’s life.

 Second, corporeal or non-corporeal beings need to replenish energetically much in the same way as humans need to replenish their resources through eating, drinking, and sleeping.
-So sending energy in whatever form is appropriate and inviting the fairy allies to partake is the equivalent of us, people, being offered a snack.
-How could one not feel grateful to the friend or co-worker who cheerfully walks in with treats for everyone in the office?
-It is not just the food or the coffee that is being brought, but the very gesture of bringing those in that count.
+Sending energy in whatever form is appropriate and inviting the fairy allies to partake is the equivalent of us, people, being offered a treat.
+How could one not feel grateful to the co-worker who cheerfully walks in the office with snacks or coffee for everyone ?
+It is not just about the food or the coffee being brought but the very gesture of bringing those threats which counts.

-Thirdly, even when offerings may not be explicitly needed, still doesn’t mean they are not appreciated.
+Third, even when offerings may not be explicitly needed it doesn’t mean they are not appreciated.
 Think of a friend who comes in to visit with you.
-It is a fundamental rule of hospitality to offer something: a cup of tea, a bite of food, a glass of water, just anything that would signal the visitor that their presence is welcomed.
-It shows good manners.
-It is also a statement about your desire to maybe have them coming over more often.
+Where I come from, it is a fundamental rule of hospitality to offer something: a cup of tea, a bite of food, a glass of water, just anything that would signal the visitor that their presence is welcomed.
+It show good manners and it is also a statement about your desire to maybe have them visit more often.
 Now extend this to the fairy allies that you have as partners or teachers.
-Does this need any further explanation?
-Why would anyone, fairies of humans, feel drawn toward you if you consistently neglect basic rules of hospitality and act entitled, as if they owe you anything?
-Don’t be surprised that you get a cold shoulder next time when, in dire straits, you call on them.
+Why would anyone, fairy of human, feel drawn toward us if we do not make any effort to make our guests feel welcomed?
+Let's not act entitled as if it is a duty of their's to come around.
+If we do, then we should not be surprised getting a cold shoulder next time when, in dire straits, we call on them for help.

 Offering: hot drink and study time.
 Art credit Melissa Munez, 2022, pexels.com